janko/sequel-activerecord_connection/README.md

 ## Usage

-Assuming you've configured your ActiveRecord connection, you can initialize the appropriate Sequel adapter and load the `activerecord_connection` extension:
+Assuming you've configured your ActiveRecord connection, you can initialize the appropriate Sequel adapter and load the `activerecord_connection` extension (in Rails you'd put this code into an initializer):

 ```rb
 require "sequel"